Customer Care : +91-172-521-4030, email@example.com

 Nirgundi is packed with phenol, dulcitol, and alkaloid – Vitricine, B-Sitosterol, Camphene, Angoside, Acunbin, Casticin, Artemetin, and Orientin etc.

-Nirgundi, a Sanskrit word literally interprets as which protects the body from ailments.
+Nirgundi, a Sanskrit word literally interprets as - which protects the body from ailments.
 Nirgundi is very popular remedy for female ailments.
-It is obtained from an aromatic shrub called vitex negundo which has bitter, pungent, astringent taste, rose colored flowers and small brown fruits that is used for medicinal purpose.
+It is obtained from an aromatic shrub called Vitex negundo which has bitter, pungent, astringent taste, rose colored flowers and small brown fruits that is used for medicinal purpose.

 It is a multipurpose and versatile herb.
 It is used for external application in form of oil, ointment as well as for oral administration in form of powder, leaf juice extract or water decoction.
 It belongs to anti poisonous and anti-worm group of herbs.
-According to a research there are about six different species of nirgundi which has almost same constituents.
+According to a research there are about six different species of nirgundi which have almost same constituents.

 It is obtained from the leaves which contains resins, fragrant and volatile oil.
 It is mostly prepared with sesame seed oil.
 It is used in wound healing and grey hairs.
 It is categorized as anthelmintic and anti-toxin.

 It is a richest source of vitamin C among Indian goose berry which makes it one of the best anti-inflammatory and anti-biotic herb.
 It has pungent, bitter and astringent taste, hot potency and pungent post digest effect.
 It balances vata and kapha.
 It has antipyretic and anti-arthritic properties and is used in diseases like typhoid fever, malaria fever, worms, dermatose and adenitis.